 22. Standard Poodle

-Highlights: Intelligent, Devoted, Trainable
+Highlights: Intelligent, Devoted, Active

 Standard Poodles may be the best low maintenance option among medium-sized dogs.
 They really hit all the recommended requirements for kids, beginners, seniors and busy owners.
 Plus, the standard size tends to be calmer than the toy and miniature.